 Viewing the beautiful and famous cherry blossoms (sakura) in Japan is towards the top of many Japan bucket lists and rightfully so.
 We’ve traveled to Japan several times and the first time we timed our travel dates to visit Tokyo during peak cherry blossom season.
-If you looking for guidance on when is the best time to visit Japan for cherry blossoms, here are some tips to help you plan your trip.
+If you are looking for guidance on when is the best time to visit Japan for cherry blossoms, here are some tips to help you plan your trip.